RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4260-Evaluation-Board/Datasheet/README.md

 ##### J10, J11, J12 2.54&nbsp;mm header

-On the RAK4260 Evaluation Board, there are three 2.54&nbsp;mm pitch header used for IO extension.
+On the RAK4260 Evaluation Board, there are three 2.54&nbsp;mm pitch headers used for IO extension.
 Some data bus and signal from the MCU module are also connected to these headers, such as I2C, UART, ADC, etc.

 ##### J10 pin definition